 Next, investors should actively develop a plan for how to keep tenants and business owners from leasing space in the new property.
 Often, this involves things like property renovations and lease incentives to make the offering commensurate with the new property.

 Replacement risk is the risk that a property will become functionally or economically obsolete due to the arrival of newer properties with a better offering at the same or similar rental prices.
 This is particularly prevalent in fast growing markets with rising rents.
 To understand the scope of replacement risk, investors should have a good understanding of a property’s replacement cost.

 Replacement cost is the amount of money that it would take to rebuild a similar building using current prices for building material, land, and labor.
-This is distinctly different from the property’s market value, which is the amount of money an arm’s length buyer would be willing to pay to acquire the asset in the open market.
+Replacement cost is distinctly different from the property’s market value, which is the amount of money an arm’s length buyer would be willing to pay to acquire the asset in the open market.

-Mitigating replacement risk requires two things: an awareness that it exists, and a plan to retain tenants by keeping the property competitive with newer offerings.
+Mitigating replacement risk requires two things: an awareness that it exists and a plan to retain tenants by keeping the property competitive with newer offerings.
 Often, this means investing in renovations/physical improvements or offering existing tenants lease incentives to stay put.

 Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 We leverage our decades of expertise and our available liquidity to find world-class, multi-tenanted assets below intrinsic value.
 In doing so, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

 If you are an Accredited Investor and would like to learn more about our investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.